mnott/certcheck/README.md

 2. If a custom CA file is provided, tries verification with it
 3. Finally attempts verification using the system's CA store

-## License

-This script is released under the [WTFPL License](https://en.wikipedia.org/wiki/WTFPL).

-## Contributing

-Feel free to submit issues and pull requests.

 ## macOS Keychain Integration

 The script can fetch and verify complete certificate chains from the macOS keychain using the `-n` or `--chain` option.
 This feature: